gabrieli/waddle/temp/waddle-manager-docs/FUTURE_WORK.md

 ## Conclusion

 This roadmap is intentionally ambitious.
-Not all features will be implemented, but they represent the vision for where Waddle Manager could evolve.
+Not all features will be implemented, but they represent the vision for where Waddle could evolve.
 Community feedback and real-world usage will drive actual prioritization.